AbGarg/Sports-Analytics/README.md

 Project Summary:
 1. English Premier League
-Objective: The goal of this project is to explore player attributes that should be maximized to improve the game outcome
+Objective: The goal of this project is to develop a model to identify the best possible english premier league team

-2.